 The Plan or its business associates may contact you to provide information about treatment alternatives or other health-related benefits and services that may be of interest to you.
-For example, the Plan's utilization management vendor may contact you regarding a disease management program.
+For example, the Plan's utilization management vendor may contact you regarding a chronic condition coaching program.